 The spreadsheets in your blog are hard to decipher.
 Also, how do I know what project year I should request from?

-We’re here for you: We created a webmap that shows the projects for 2020, separated by county, with simplified project names.
-Projects for later years need not be proposed right now.
-As the time nears for years 2021 and beyond, we’ll let you know!
+We’re here for you: We created a webmap that shows the projects for 2019 – 2023, separated by county, with simplified project names.
+Only projects for 2019 and 2020 should be proposed at this time.

 What if the bike lane I want isn’t on the 5-year paving plan?